GPR-based Model Reconstruction System for Underground Utilities Using GPRNet

 It illustrated in Fig.\ref{fig:bscan_intro}, the input of MigrationNet is raw GPR B-scan data and it connects to our proposed Multiple Resolution Encoder (MRE).

 The proposed encoder inherits the context capture ability by combining two convolution layers and one max-pooling layer.
-We follow the down-sampling group to encode the input data into a feature map $f$ with the same size, where size = [$M$ x $N$ x $512$].
-In details, to get the same size of output feature, our input data is extracted into the different resolution by .
-Specifically, at the top layer of , the input data follows a down-sampling group where the kernel size of max-pooling layer is 8.
+We follow the down-sampling group to encode the input data into a feature map with the same size, where size = [$M$ x $N$ x $512$], $M$ and $N$ indicates the height and width of GPR B-scan image respectively.
+In details, to get the same size of output feature, our input data is extracted into the different resolution by MRE.
+Specifically, at the top layer of MRE, the input data follows a down-sampling group where the kernel size of max-pooling layer is 8.
 In the middle layer, the kernel size of the first max-pooling layer is 4 while the rest of pooling layers' kernel size are all equal to 2.
-At the bottom layer, all the kernel size of max-pooling layers in the down-sampling groups are 2 and it allows the final output feature map $f$ has the same size in each input.
-At last, all three feature maps are then concatenated together as $F$, where size = [$M$ x $N$ x $1536$].
+At the bottom layer, all the kernel size of max-pooling layers in the down-sampling groups are 2 and it allows the final output feature map has the same size in each input.
+At last, all three feature maps are then concatenated together as the global feature map, where size = [$M$ x $N$ x $1536$].
 This design brings the combined latent feature to contain more detailed information of the input data.

-The decoder takes global feature map $F$ as input to predict a [$M$ x $N$ x $1$] binary image, with the white indicates the pipe and the black indicates the background.
+The decoder takes global feature map as input to predict a [$M$ x $N$ x $1$] binary image, with the white indicates the pipe and the black indicates the background.
 In details, our decoder consists of 5 up-sampling group, and each group contains two convolutional layers and one deconvolutional layer.
 Besides, we also take the advantage of skip connections as illustrated in Fig.\ref{fig:bscan_intro}.